interconnect

 When you configure DCI with seamless stitching for EVPN Type 2 routes, the device throws a commit error if you try to configure the same value for the interconnect RD and the local RD.

-In the same case for DCI seamless stitching with EVPN Type 5 routes, you won't see a commit error with Junos OS and Junos OS Evolved Releases before 22.4R2 and 23.1R1.
-However, the interconnect and local RD values in the same routing instance must still be different.
-Starting in those releases, the device does throw the commit error to enforce this condition.
+To enforce this condition for DCI seamless stitching with EVPN Type 5 routes as well, you also see a commit error with Junos OS and Junos OS Evolved Releases starting in 22.4R2 and 23.1R1.

-option.
-All or a list of VXLAN network identifiers (VNIs) that the spine or super spine device translates when different VNIs are configured for the same VLAN in the PODs or data centers, and WAN.
-For more information about setting up VNI translation, see translation-vni and interconnected-vni-list.
+• VXLAN network identifiers (VNIs) that the iGW device translates when different VNIs are configured for the same VLAN in the PODs or data centers, and WAN.
+For more information about setting up VNI translation in DCI use cases, see translation-vni and interconnected-vni-list.

 After you configure these elements, the EVPN control plane stitches the EVPN routes from the POD or data center network and from the WAN network into a single MAC forwarding table.